quiltdata/examples/athena_cfn/README.md

 ### B. Extend Quilt's Permission Boundary

-1. Go to the "Outputs" tab of the installed template
+1. Click the Outputs tab of the stack
 1. Copy the `AthenaPolicy` ARN from the "Value" column
 1. Go to your original Quilt CloudFormation stack
-1. Click "Update" -> "Use current template"
+1. Click "Update" > "Use current template"
-1. Scroll down to "Other parameters" -> "ManagedUserRoleExtraPolicies"
+1. Scroll down to "Other parameters" > "ManagedUserRoleExtraPolicies"
 1. Paste in that ARN (adding a comma if necessary)
 1. Click "Next" and then "Next"
 1. Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names."